-This guide produced by the library summarises the most important information about Harvard Solent style and gives examples for the most common types of source and problem.
+This factsheet summarises the most important information about Harvard Solent style and gives examples for the most common types of source and problem.

 Psychology courses use APA referencing style.
 See the Psychology Writing Guidelines below for an introduction to using this style for Psychology.
 Use the APA Referencing book to see examples of how to format your references and how to deal with different types of source.

 If you do not have access to the PsyKey course page, please see the resources below for more information on APA referencing.

 If you are studying Law, you will be expected to use OSCOLA style.
 You can access Library resources on OSCOLA to help you understand and use it in your work.

 Generating References from the Library Catalogue

 You can generate references from the library catalogue in Harvard Style, APA or Oscola.

 Once you have found the source in the catalogue:

 Select the quotation mark icon next to the source title.